Battery discharge warning – why is it on and how to fix it?

 You can fix a discharged battery by taking a look into starter motor circuits and alternators, jumpstarting the battery, or recharging it.
 If you notice faint interior lights and struggle to start the car, you could solve the battery discharge issue by having a mechanic examine your starter and alternator.

 If, however, that’s not the source of the discharge, you can jumpstart the battery, and the alternator should properly charge it afterward.
 To do this, you’ll need a set of jumper cables and a vehicle with a fully-charged battery.
+Still, sometimes the battery discharge problem gets so serious if a battery is too dead to jumpstart.

 Charging a battery with a portable charger is also something you could try since you can give the battery that additional electricity kick.
 After charging it with a portable charger and starting the engine, the alternator will have an easier job giving an electrical charge to the battery.
 Sadly, if none of these steps work, your only hope is to replace the battery with a new one.